Andrea Mantegna | Leading the Way with

 demand

-court of Ludovico Gonzaga where he remained until death.
-Andrea
+ducal court of Ludovico Gonzaga where he remained until death.

-Mantegna painted a remarkable fresco cycle in a small room of the
+Andrea Mantegna painted a remarkable fresco cycle in a small

-ducal palace called the Camera degli Sposi (wedding
+room of the ducal palace called the Camera degli Sposi

-chamber) where he created an illusionistic open-air pavilion on the
+(wedding chamber) where he created an illusionistic open-air

-depicting an open sky, complete with figures of people and winged
+oculus depicting an open sky, complete with figures of people

-cherubs looking down on the viewer through the illusionistic oculus
+and winged cherubs looking down on the viewer through the

 l'oeil or illusionism